J-O-S-U-E/The-Nested-Owl/README.md

 # The-Nested-Owl
 Screenshots of The Nested Owl E-commerce website as of 4/25/2022

-The purpose of this repository is to displaye the on-going development of The Nested Owl E-commerce website.
+The purpose of this repository is to display the on-going development of The Nested Owl E-commerce website.

 ## Home Page